 - Cook for 1 minute, then reduce heat to low.
 Cover pot with lid, leaving a slight gap, and simmer for 5 minutes, stirring apples occasionally.

-- In a measuring cup or bowl, combine ¼ cup water, 1 teaspoon tapioca starch, and ¼ teaspoon vanilla.
+- In a measuring cup or bowl, combine water, tapioca starch, and vanilla.
 Mix well and set aside.

-- Transfer apple filling to a shallow dish to cool completely to room temperature.
+- Transfer apple filling to a shallow dish to cool completely to room temperature before making the galette or before transferring to the refrigerator for later use.

 Pie Crust: